bshepherdson/tcforth/DESIGN.md

 1.  `native` - the normal Host Forth words.
-1.  `host` - the metacompiler's vocabulary, which duplicates some native words and so is handled separately.
+1.  `host` - the metacompiler's vocabulary, which duplicates some native words and so is made separate.
 1.  `target` - contains *mirror words* that correspond 1-1 with the words in the Target image.
-1. The nameless dictionary being constructed in the Target image - it's not actually used during metacompilation.
+1. The nameless dictionary being constructed in the Target image - it's not actually searched during metacompilation.

 As an illustration, consider the three `HERE` words that exist at once: